Home / About Us / Casa Connor

 What started as two dreams, and a vision of both Yolanda and the Vanderveen/Oudman families, has intersected and has become a reality for many special needs children in the Bay of Banderas.
 On October 20, 2016, Casa Connor was officially opened during a celebration of dreams come true.

 Casa Connor is located in the state of Nayarit, on donated land, close to San Vicente, which is just north of Puerto Vallarta.
 Thanks to the generosity of a Mexican family who donated land and many, many generous donors and volunteers, after 5 years of construction a new 20,000 square foot (1,800 square meter) facility, Casa Connor, was completed in late 2016.
 The Caring Abroad Society of Alberta (the ‘Casa’ of Casa Connor) has held numerous fundraisers and sought donations from numerous families and organizations to create the facility.
-The Oudman and Vanderveen families and the many, many donors and volunteers who participated in its development, donated Casa Connor to Pasitos de Luz in October 2016.
+This society has now merged with MCA Mexico’s Canadian Angels Foundation to continue this work.

 On January 9, 2017, the Pasitos de Luz children began attending their new home – Casa Connor.
 The Pasitos de Luz children love being at Casa Connor.
 They have space and room to grow and flourish.
 The smiles on their faces when they get off the bus each day has made this dream so worthwhile for everyone involved.